10 Jul MOONTIDE: Listen to Bright Producer Make Waves in Aussie Downtempo

 I put together Our Youth in April of 2020.
 It’s a conceptual based collection of 7 tracks all of which flow into one other to form one distinct narrative.

-The world is a really strange place at the moment and after spending some time on an island in New Zealand I decided to try and document the discomfort I’m sure the youth of today are feeling growing up in such a fragile space.
+The world is a really strange place at the moment.
+And after spending some time on an island in New Zealand I decided to try and document the discomfort.
+I’m sure the youth of today are feeling this growing up in such a fragile space.

-The opening and closing tracks serve as a safe container to be held in whilst surrounding tracks Ache of Arinniti, Youth and Dali are all shining light on the shadow aspects of today’s society.
+The opening and closing tracks serve as a safe container to be held in.
+All the while the tracks Ache of Arinniti, Youth and Dali are all shining light on the shadow aspects of today’s society.